weklund/100-days-of-code/log.md

    * Complete problem

   **Today's Accomplishments:**
-   * Completed Longest substring with same letter replacement problem
+   * 1.5 hrs | Completed Longest substring with same letter replacement problem
    * My Naive solution ended up being as efficient as what a sliding window implementation would be

   **Thoughts:**